Aura Parental Controls Review 2026: Unique and Tailored Protection

 Notification from Aura Parental Controls that screen time limit was reached

-The screen time management feature allows you to have a little more control over how your kids access applications.
+The screen time management feature gives you a little more control over how your kids access applications.
 As long as you know what apps your child has on their mobile device, you can set individual limits to help you moderate app usage.

 Location tracking and geo-fencing

 Unfortunately, Aura does not include tracking or geo-fencing features.
-The majority of what Aura offers includes monitoring online activity, filtering content, setting time limits, and protecting against child identity theft.
+Most of what Aura offers includes monitoring online activity, filtering content, setting time limits, and protecting against child identity theft.

 Activity reports